St Bernards Well

 There have been significant changes to primary eye care since the 2006 General Ophthalmic Services Act Scotland.
 All people in Scotland are now entitled to a free eye check every 2 years.

 In addition, optometrists are now offering a free NHS service to see patients with acute/new eye problems for assessment and further management as appropriate.
 This means that you can refer yourself, or your GP can refer you if appropriate, for various eye problems.
-This is a new and developing scheme which was introduced to make better use of community optometrists, who have significant expertise and sophisticated equipment, to deal with more eye problems in the community.
+This is a new and developing scheme which was introduced to make better use of community optometrists, who have significant expertise and sophisticated equipment to deal with more eye problems in the community.
+They are able to refer patients to the Princess Alexandra Eye Pavilion and most are able prescribe if appropriate.
 Phone your local optometrist or check with the practice if you have an eye problem which you think may be dealt with by your optometrist.

 Podiatrists offer a range of services dedicated to foot care, including: